Close Menu

 WHAT IS CARPAL TUNNEL SYNDROME?

 Carpal tunnel syndrome is a fairly common condition.
-It comes from overuse of the hand while doing repetitive movements.
+It comes from overuse of the hand while doing constant movements.
 The carpal tunnel is an opening in your wrist that is formed by the carpal bones on the bottom of the wrist and the carpal ligament at the top of the wrist.

 The median nerve comes down the forearm, goes through the carpal tunnel opening and into the palm of the hand.
 It then branches into your thumb and 3 middle fingers.
 For an example, see the drawing below.
 You will usually start to feel carpal tunnel pain when you squeeze the median nerve.